python-hyper/h2/README.rst

 .. code-block:: console

-    $ pip install h2
+    $ python -m pip install h2

 Documentation
 =============

-Documentation is available at https://hyper-h2.readthedocs.io/ .
+Documentation is available at https://h2.readthedocs.io .

 Contributing
 ============

-``hyper-h2`` welcomes contributions from anyone!
+``h2`` welcomes contributions from anyone!
 Unlike many other projects we are happy to accept cosmetic contributions and small contributions, in addition to large feature requests and changes.